-Among the non-raptor sightings was a day out with some nice waterfowl including an incredibly rare Tufted Duck down in Ithaca as well as the highly localized Trumpeter Swans that nest at Montezuma NWR.
+Among the non-raptor sightings was a day out with some excellent waterfowl, including an incredibly rare Tufted Duck down in Ithaca, as well as the highly localized Trumpeter Swans that nest at Montezuma NWR.
 Montezuma also delivered a wealth of uncommon gulls for an impromptu workshop: Lesser Black-backed, Kumlien’s and Glaucous, and Owl Woods delivered up both Long-eared and Saw-whet Owls.
 Other goodies during the week included everything from Common Redpolls to Sandhill Cranes.

 Login to your account